What is Online Reputation Management?

 Tip: Only include one H1 heading per page

 - Anchor Text: Anchor text refers to the underlined text that indicates that text is a link (example: The anchor text for Pete Kistler: Personal Website is "Pete Kistler: Personal Website").
 Since links are such an important part of the algorithm, you want to make sure search engines know what the links are about.
-On you're "My Links Page", make sure you label each link with your name such as "Pete Kistler Twitter" rather than just "Twitter."
+On your "My Links Page", make sure you label each link with your name such as "Pete Kistler Twitter" rather than just "Twitter."

 ***There are many other places you can include your name within the HTML , like your page Title Tag.
 By using a service like BrandYourself, you can ensure your site is automatically as search engine friendly as possible.